 No. Byetta is injected twice per day.
 It must be used every day to be effective for lowering blood sugar levels.

 There is an extended-release form of exenatide (the active drug in Byetta) called Bydureon BCise.
 Its typical dosing frequency is once per week.
 If you’re interested in switching to Bydureon BCise, talk with your doctor.
 They can discuss the best treatment options for your condition.

 Byetta comes as a solution in a prefilled injection pen.
 It’s given as a subcutaneous injection.

 Before you start treatment, your doctor or another healthcare professional will teach you how to inject Byetta.

 You’ll inject Byetta into one of the following areas:

 - your abdomen

 To use Byetta injection pens, you’ll need to attach a new pen needle before giving yourself each dose.
 Pen needles aren’t included with Byetta, so you’ll have to purchase them separately.
 In some states, pen needles may require a prescription.
 Talk with your doctor or pharmacist to see if you’ll need a prescription.

-If you have questions about how to use Byetta pens, see the drug’s instructions for use for the 5-mcg and 10-mcg doses.
+If you have questions about how to use Byetta pens, see the drug’s instructions for use.
 You can also talk with your pharmacist.
 See this article for information about how to store Byetta and dispose of pen needles correctly.